 My sister arrives and things feel a little more normal.
 My wife’s friends arrive and normalcy continues.
 A nurse arrives and I’m annoyed once again.

 After a half an hour or so the nurse leaves.
 I grab lunch from the cafeteria, and return for the opening kickoff of the World Cup final (Go Spain!)
 I manage to make it to the last few minutes of regular time (unfortunately the winning goal is scored in the final minutes of OT.
 Suck!).
-When night falls Jose’s crying engine is firing on all cylinders.
+When night falls my son’s crying engine is firing on all cylinders.
 It takes us two hours to get him calm.
 A huge sigh of first-time-parent relief.
 Well, that is until…the door opens.

 I’m gonna spare you the detailed account of the next three days, but I will say that Monday, Tuesday and Wednesday were duplicates of Sunday.
 Nurses, lactation consultants, cafeteria peeps, even volunteers came and went like we were living in a commune.
 No quiet even when there was quiet.